drewmard/DRM/README.md

 ## Example

-The following analysis performs the DRM variance test on the first 100 SNPs found on chromosome 22 in UK Biobank.
+The following analysis performs the DRM variance test on the first 100 SNPs found on chromosome 22.
 BMI is used as the phenotype and 4 cores are used for parallelization.

 ```
 CHR=22